calebeck/Temperature-and-Humidity-Server/README.md

 ESP32-S3 Room Environment Monitor

 A simple, asynchronous web server built with an ESP32-S3 to monitor temperature and humidity using a DHT11 sensor.
-(Originally configured to monitor my room in Prague!).

 ## Features
 * **Live Updates:** The web interface automatically fetches new data in the background every 3 seconds without refreshing the page.